doug-harriman/topo-box/README.md

 6. Generate any bottom side artwork.
 8. Laser etch bottom side.
 9. Generate topographic model tool paths.
+10. TouchTerrain models are high fidelty.
+As such, there may be too many polygons for Fusion360 to handle.
+See [this article](https://toglefritz.com/convert-a-complex-stl-into-a-body-in-fusion-360/) for tips on how to reduce the model polygon count.
-10. Mill topo model surface.
+11. Mill topo model surface.
-11. Finish sand top surface.
+12. Finish sand top surface.
-12. Generate contour line laser paths with stl2topo_contours.py
+13. Generate contour line laser paths with stl2topo_contours.py
-13. Generate additional artwork SVG (such as roads, compass rose, etc.)
+14. Generate additional artwork SVG (such as roads, compass rose, etc.)
-14. Project artwork SVG to surface in Fusion360.
+15. Project artwork SVG to surface in Fusion360.
-15. Generate artwork laser paths in Fusion360.
+16. Generate artwork laser paths in Fusion360.
-16. Laser etch topside.
+17. Laser etch topside.